KADDRA’s Terms of Service

 6.1 Parties agree that payment by credit card shall be the default payment mode for the Client.
-The Client hereby agrees to pay the Company the amount as provided in the pro forma invoice for each month, as agreed in the Quote.
-Unless otherwise agreed between Parties, all fees are non-cancelable and non-refundable.
+The Client hereby agrees to pay the Company the amount as provided in the proforma invoice for each month, as agreed in the Quote.
+Unless otherwise agreed between Parties, all fees are non-cancellable and non-refundable.

-6.2 The subscription fee is billed in USD and the transaction fee will be charged immediately in the local currency of the Client using the fee % as finally agreed in the Client’s Quote .
-The monthly pro forma invoice will show the total amount, i.e. subscription and transaction fee, in USD based on a translation usage of the officially published OANDA platform.
+6.2 The subscription fee is billed in USD, unless stated otherwise by KADDRA, and the transaction fee will be charged immediately in the local currency of the Client using the fee% as finally agreed in the Client’s Quote.
+The monthly proforma invoice will show the total amount, i.e. subscription and transaction fee, in USO based on a translation usage of the officially published OANDA solution.

 6.3 The Client is solely responsible for the payment of all taxes, assessments, tariffs, duties or other fees imposed, assessed or collected by or under the authority of any governmental body (collectively, “Taxes”).